petazeta/youronlineshop/docs/reporting.md

 # The reports

-To get a list of the events that would produce reports we have got a list ot them at the file reports.js.
+To get a list of the events that would produce reports we have got a list ot them at the file reportcases.mjs.
 This is a way of centralize some of the events that would produce reports.
 But there could be reports generated in other parts of the code.

-Module reports.mjs is used by the request manager: respond.mjs and it lists the request actions that would produce a report and which information is reported.
+Module reportcases.mjs is used by the request manager: respond.mjs and it lists the request actions that would produce a report and which information is reported.

 # The reporting process

 For the reporting process we would need a module for performing the event registering

-Reporting process is implemented at reporting.mjs
+Reporting process is implemented at reports.mjs

 # Future of reporting